Skip to Content

 Address: P.za della Signoria, 50121 Firenze FI, Italy

 Loggia dei Lanzi, also called Loggia della Signoria, is one of Florence’s most beautiful and coveted landmarks.
-Located in the heart of Piazza della Signoria, this stunning medieval-style loggia is a popular spot for tourists to take photos and enjoy the city’s breathtaking architecture.
+Situated in the center of Piazza della Signoria, this stunning medieval-style loggia is a popular spot for tourists to take photos and enjoy the city’s fantastic architecture.

-See Related: Best Theme Parks in Europe to Visit
+See Related: Theme Parks in Europe to Visit

 20. Piazza Santo Spirito